bugsbugsbux/jjj/understanding-j.md

 ```

 When using a dyad it combines the selected parts of the left argument
-with the selected parts of the right argument.
-Only the same shape (of
+with the respective selected parts of the right argument.
+Only the same
-the selection made by the rank) or a scalar work!
+shape (of the selection made by the rank) or a scalar work!
 ```J
 -b.0                NB. function - always works on atoms by default 4 5 6 - 1 2 3       NB. respective x-atoms and y-atoms combined with -